 ARTICLE VI CLUB EXPENDITURES

-transfers that do not require signatures to be sent, transfers must be noticed to at least two authorized
+Sec 4.
+For any electronic funds transfers that do not require signatures to be sent, transfers must be approved in writing by at least two authorized signers.

 ARTICLE VII COMMITTEES